jsarchibald/cs50/exercises/distro/hello-section/README.md

 3. Check that **delete** returns 200 - if it does, congratulate the user; otherwise, inform them of an error.

-## Hints
+### Hints

 - You should write your code in the block of code nested inside `if __name__ === "main":`.
 That's the main program that will be used when the code is run.
 - To initialize an empty dictionary, you can write something like `data = dict()`.
 - To access the value associated with a key, e.g. `name`, in a dictionary, you can write something like `data["name"]`.
-- To get user input, use the `get_int` or `get_string` functions from the CS50 library for Python.
-You may need to add a line to the top along the lines of `from cs50 import get_int, get_string`.
+- To get user input, use the `get_int` function from the CS50 library for Python.
+You may need to add a line to the top along the lines of `from cs50 import get_int`.
-- To access the contents of the file in which you're writing your code, you can write this line of code: `with open(__file__) as f:` to open the file.
-In the block inside that `with` statement, you can then read the entire file's contents as a string by typing `f.read()`.
 - To use command-line arguments, you'll have to `import sys`.
 Then, using similar syntax as in C, you can access `sys.argv[index]`, where `index` is some integer.
 - You can check that your code works by running it and checking back on the submission site at [https://j50.herokuapp.com](https://j50.herokuapp.com/).